shubhamkriitr/3d-vision/README.md

-We expect everything to work on an isolated python environment created as per the instructions below, but in case you face any issues running the code please feel free to contact us (burgern@ethz.ch, kumarsh@ethz.ch, timoscho@ethz.ch, and ywibowo@ethz.ch).
+We expect everything to work on an isolated python environment created as per the instructions below, but in case you face any issues running the code please feel to contact us (burgern@ethz.ch, kumarsh@ethz.ch, timoscho@ethz.ch, and ywibowo@ethz.ch).

 We have tested our code in an environment with the following specifications: